Autobacs Seven: ASL

 In the late 1990s, specialty car manufacturer Tommykaira ran into financial difficulties as a result of the Lost Decade.
 In 2001, it was acquired by Autobacs, which renamed its car manufacturing arm ASL (Autobacs Sportscar Laboratory), thus allowing the aftermarket parts manufacturer to continue trading with its usual name.

 The first car planned to be produced by ASL was the Garaiya.
 As none were sold, there is not much known about ASL nor the Garaiya, only that it is a small sports car based on the Tommykaira ZZ, with an output of around 180 hp from a Nissan SR20VE engine and a weight of approximately 900 kg.
 Customers would take part in the final development of their car's suspension to tailor it to their preferences or driving style.

 A modified Garaiya was fielded in the GT300 class of Super GT from 2003 through 2012 by Autobacs Racing Team Aguri, a team formed by Autobacs and Japanese former F1 driver Aguri Suzuki.
+After the Super GT rule changes in 2012 that prohibited low-volume production cars from entering races, the Garaiya is no longer able to race in the series.

 Similarly, the Garaiya RS01 (also known as simply the RS01) was a second attempt at the ZZII, which was to be a larger and faster accompaniment to the ZZ with a variety of engines ranging from 2.0 to 3.5 litres to fit various racing regulations, as it was designed to be an FIA-spec racing car with a road version and a target weight of 1000 kg.
-The prototype was fitted with a modified RB26DETT engine producing 542 hp and also featured the R34 Skyline GT-R's ATTESA-ETS all-wheel drive system.
+The prototype was fitted with a modified RB26DETT engine producing 542 hp and also featured the R34 Skyline GT-R's ATTESA E-TS Pro all-wheel drive system.